Certification program aims to help Kentucky colleges train a culturally competent workforce

 November 18, 2021

 The Council on Postsecondary Education has launched a new process to review and certify cultural competency credential programs offered by Kentucky colleges and universities.
-The Cultural Competency Credential Certification Program was unveiled earlier this week at the Council’s 2021 Higher EDquity Symposium hosted by Western Kentucky University.
+The Cultural Competency Credential Certification Program was unveiled at the Council’s 2021 Higher EDquity Symposium hosted by Western Kentucky University.

 “Being able to effectively communicate with those from different backgrounds, appreciating intersectionality and being open to diverse perspectives are essential skills for today’s workforce,” said Dawn Offutt, CPE’s executive director of initiatives for diversity, equity and inclusion.
 “This statewide certification process is a way to ensure Kentucky students, faculty and staff at our public colleges and universities are getting high-quality, consistent opportunities to develop well-defined competencies.”